 - Vegetables: baby carrots, cucumber slices, cherry tomatoes, sugar snap peas, mini bell peppers, celery sticks

-- Protein/Dairy: hummus, nuts, nut butter, hard-boiled egg, Greek yogurt, cheese
+- Protein/Dairy: hummus, nuts, nut butter, hard-boiled eggs, Greek yogurt, cheese

 - Grains: cold pasta, whole grain chips or crackers, energy bites, granola clusters, pita bread

 - Healthy Fats: nuts, nut butter, avocado

 We hope that this article has opened your eyes to the endless opportunities for easy healthy lunches for work, as well as some strategies for making a nutritious lunch in a crunch!
 If you want some easy lunch ideas for kids, check out our vegetarian lunch ideas for kids and healthy lunch ideas for kids articles!